amichiamine/PageForge/replit.md

 - **Project Management**: Support for standalone, VS Code integration, and existing project imports.
 Includes a template engine, multi-format export (HTML, CSS, JS), and multi-page management.
 - **Database Schema**: Structured for users, projects, templates, and pages.
 - **Navigation System**: Collapsible sidebar with logo-based toggle functionality using direct props instead of React Context for reliable state management.
 - **Unified Component Architecture**: All 52 components across 8 categories have specialized configuration panels.
-Complex components (carousel, navbar, footer, card, form, chart, video, grid, sidebar, header, list, accordion) are created empty and their sub-elements are managed exclusively via componentData in the configuration section, not as separate elements in the elements section.
+Complex components (carousel, navbar, footer, card, form, chart, video, grid, sidebar, header, list, accordion) are created empty and their sub-elements are managed exclusively via componentData in the configuration section.
 - **Component-Specific Configuration**: Each component type has dedicated configuration options (e.g., carousel with image management and text positioning, navbar with menu items and branding, accordion with Q&A management).
+- **Conditional CSS/JS Generation System**: Styles and scripts are only included when specific components are present in the project, analyzing project structure to eliminate code bloat.
+- **Minimalist Editor Interface**: Optimized layout for maximum editing space with an ultra-compact header, miniaturized buttons, and all panels closed by default.

 ### Data Flow
 - **Project Creation**: Template selection initiates project creation and redirects to the editor.
 - **Visual Editing**: Drag-and-drop components, update properties, and see real-time previews.
 - **Content Management**: WYSIWYG editing, component tree manipulation, style adjustments, and auto-save.
 - **Export Process**: Project validation, code generation, file packaging, and download/deployment.
+- **Preview System Unification**: The preview system uses generated files directly from the export process, ensuring consistency between preview and export.

 ### Deployment Strategy
 - **Development**: Local Vite dev server with HMR; PostgreSQL via Neon Database.